That Should Be A Movie: A Christmas Far From Home by Stanley Weintraub

 By December 14 The planned Christmas victory had turned into hopes for a Christmas truce.
 Wired photos depicting cranes lifting tanks on ships at the Port of Hungnam had appeared in American newspapers.
 They were followed the next day by pictures of the burials in Hungnam, captioned “crosses marked the graves of Marines who won’t be home for Christmas.”

-In charge of the evacuation was Major General Robert H. Soule.
+Major General Robert H. Soule was in charge of the evacuation.
 Using 109 vessels of all kinds, he oversaw 193 boatloads of 105,000 US and South Korean troops, 17,500 vehicles, and nearly 350,00 tons of supplies shipped out to fight another day.
 For his actions, he would be awarded the Distinguished Service Cross.

 The last serious attempt by the Communist Chinese to break through the force covering the evacuation occurred in the early morning of December 18th.
 The 1st Battalion of the 3rd Division’s 15th Regiment held off the attackers until the Chinese broke off the fight and retreated after three hours.
 The last Marine presence would be an air control center maintained on an LST (Landing Ship, Tank) until the day before Christmas.